-Biewers require regular grooming to avoid matting and tangles, particularly dogs with a softer coat, as they are more prone to tangles than dogs with a silkier coat.
+Biewers require regular grooming to avoid matting and tangles, particularly dogs with softer coats, as they are more prone to tangles than dogs with silk coats.

 Do Biewer Terriers Shed?

-So, while Biewer Terriers do shed, their shedding is much less noticeable because their hair is thinner and sheds much less often than other dogs.
+So, while Biewer Terriers shed, their shedding is much less noticeable because their hair is thinner, and they shed much less often than other dogs.